 Logan Direct Admission Scheme

 This scheme provides a pathway for mature age applicants to study a range of undergraduate programs at the Logan campus.
-Applicants attend an interview to demonstrate skills, motivation and commitment to succeed in university study.
-Applicants must meet Year 12 English (4SA) or equivalent skills.
+Applicants write a personal statement to demonstrate skills, motivation and commitment to succeed in university study.

 Griffith College Foundation Program